Estimating the Generalization in Deep Neural Networks via Sparsity: Method

 \subsection{Cumulative Unit Ablation}

-In general, unit ablation operation is supposed to able to make connections between DNN sparsity and generalization.
+In general, unit ablation operation is supposed to be able to make connections between DNN sparsity and generalization.
 Single unit ablation individually checks each unit that would cause a performance deterioration when being removed\footnote{Removing or ablating a unit is generally implemented via forcing the elements in this unit to be all deactivated.
 For example, for ReLU activation, a unit is assigned to all zeros if being removed} from the DNN.
 However, this tells nearly no information on the collaborative effect of a group of units.
-Therefore, we introduce the cumulative unit ablation here for investigating the group effect of units to the network.
-In cumulative unit ablation, firstly, units at a given layer are arranged into a list $\gR$ which is ranked by the quantity of certain attribute of a unit,
+Here, we introduce the cumulative unit ablation for studying the group effect of units to the given network model.
+In cumulative unit ablation, units at a given layer are first arranged into a list $\gR$ which is ranked by the quantity of certain attribute of a unit,

-where $h(\mU_i)$ denotes a given attribute of the unit $\mU_i$, and $< \cdot >$ is the sorted list.
-Since we are focusing on the group of units that are highly active to $\mathcal{D}_j$, we use the L1-norm value of the unit as the target attribute $h(\mU_i)$ in the cumulative ablation,
+where $< \cdot >$ is the sorted list and $h(\mU_i)$ denotes a given attribute of the unit $\mU_i$, such as L1-norm \cite{DBLP:journals/corr/abs-1806-02891}, class selectivity \cite{DBLP:conf/iclr/MorcosBRB18}, topological entropy \cite{zhao2021quantitative} etc. Since we are focusing on the group of units that are highly active to $\mathcal{D}_j$, we use the L1-norm value of the unit as the target attribute $h(\mU_i)$ in the cumulative ablation, i.e. $h(\mU_i) = \sum_{x, y} \mU_i(x, y)$.
 In this way, units in the list $\gR$ would be ordered based on its L1-norm value $h(\mU_i)$.

 Then after ranking, units are removed progressively from the head unit to the end unit in this ordered list $\gR$, and in the meantime, the evaluation of performance is recorded as a characterization of the growing effect of this attribute to the DNN.